Locally listed buildings

 While these buildings may not meet the national criteria for statutory listing, they add to the local distinctiveness of the borough, and so are protected under the Local List.

-We have been compiling the Local List since the 1970s, when the Grade III listing classification was abolished and the list was most recently updated in March 2020.
+We have been compiling the Local List since the 1970s, when the Grade III listing classification was abolished.
+The most recent additions were added in March 2020.
 There are currently over 250 entries on the list which range from residential properties to public houses and stone boundary markers.

 What are the implications of local listing?